Tom Brady jersey stolen — again

 Zanini Cineus, of Providence, was freed on personal recognizance after a not guilty plea to a larceny charge was entered on his behalf at his arraignment Thursday.

-Police say the 33-year-old Cineus was wearing it under his jacket when he was apprehended by Thursday still in the vicinity of Gillette Stadium.
+Police say the 33-year-old was wearing the jersey under his jacket when he was apprehended Thursday still in the vicinity of the hall of fame.

-Police say the signed jersey was worth $10,000, but the team said it had not been worn in a game.
+Police say the signed jersey is worth $10,000.
+The team says it had not been worn in a game.

 Cineus’s lawyer, Bill Galvin, declined to comment.